Anas Urbaningrum: Chosen as Chairman of the Democratic Party

 In the middle of his preparation for congress, Anas published his book "Silent Revolution" in the auditorium of Pikiran Rakyat, Bandung.
 This book describes the successful strategies of the Democratic Party and SBY in winning the election of 2009.
 He illustrated the diligence of the Democratic Party in surveying the market periodically and to include all elements of the party.
 The book also includes personal observations of how a party works hard in preparation of the election without much public fanfare.

 There was tight competition in congress between three candidates: Anas, Andi Malaranggeng (who is also Minister of Youth and Sports), and Marzuki Alie (DPR RI Chairman) who only declared his candidacy one day before congress started.

 In the first round of votings, Anas lead (236 votes) over Marzuki Alie (209 votes) and Andi Malarangeng (82 votes).

 As none of the candidates received more than 50% of the votes, there was a second round of votings.
 In the process of this second round, President Susilo Bambang Yudhoyono declared a statement saying that all regional and municipal representatives should vote for the general chairman of the Democratic Party by following their heart, illustrating the workings of democracy within the party.

 In the second round, Anas took lead by receiving 280 votes.
 Marzuki Alie received 240 votes, while two votes were absentees.
 This election made Anas one of the youngest chairman of a political party in Indonesia.
 In response to the win, Anas said, "You see for yourself, I won through a democratic election.
 This is evidence, that in addition to being a party that prioritizes democracy, Mr. SBY is also a true democrat as he never got involved in the process of election, including supporting one of the candidates."

 On 17 October 2010, Anas appointed the Democratic Party's plenary board that is composed of 2,000 people, at the same time the birthday of the party was being celebrated in Jakarta.

-Resignation
+Corruption Case

 The Corruption Eradication Commission (KPK) named Anas Urbaningrum a graft suspect on 22 February 2013 for allegedly taking bribes and receiving goods in relation with the construction of the Hambalang national sports complex in Bogor Regency, West Java.
 The KPK earlier named two other suspects in the Hambalang case – former Minister of Youth and Sports Andi Mallarangeng and Dedi Kusdinar, also of the same ministry.
 The following day after the KPK named him suspect, he announced his resignation from the post of the Democratic Party chief.
 Anas pleaded innocent in his trial but refused to reveal where his wealth was obtained.
+He was found guilty and given an 8 year sentence.